Microscopic theory of electron quadrupling condensates: Generic model of pair and quadruple condensates of fermions

 We introduce generic mean-fields $C,\ P,\ d,\ U,\ \Delta$ and separate action into $S_0$ and correction $\delta S$.
 Such that $S = S_0 + \delta S$ and $S_0 = S_0^f + S_0^b$, with:

 Here $U$ mean-field renormalizes the standard Green's function for electrons and can, for example, describe a transition to a ferromagnetic phase when it breaks the corresponding symmetry.

 The mean fields $\Delta$ introduce anomalous Green's functions and, when non-zero, signal a transition into a superconducting state, as they break the global $U(1)$ symmetry.
 The conventional BCS approach involves a non-zero $\Delta$ (and sometimes also a non-zero $U$) while neglecting other mean fields.
-The $d$ mean-field is also associated with superconductivity, however, it can be removed if another term is introduced into the expansion, see \appref{app_SC_b_f} for details.
+The mean-field denoted by $d$ is also associated with superconductivity; however, it can be removed if another term is introduced into the expansion, see \appref{app_SC_b_f} for details.

-While $P$ and $C$ mean-fields correspond to various, so-called, quadrupling (in fermions) or composite orders.
+By $P$ and $C$ we denote mean-fields that correspond to various, so-called, quadrupling (in fermions), sometimes also termed composite or vestigial orders.
 That includes the composite order stabilized by fluctuations: i.e., the electron quadrupling condensates that arise from fluctuation-driven partial restoration of symmetry of a superconducting condensate.
-Namely, non-zero values of $P$ correspond to $4e$ superconductivity since they signal condensation of pairs of bosonic fields $b$, where each bosonic particle relates to a pair of electrons. $C$ mean-fields lead to renormalization of the bosonic propagators, and hence, when they break corresponding symmetry, $C$ fields can lead to fermion quadrupling condensates that involve counterflow of different bosonic components.
+Namely, non-zero values of $P$ correspond to $4e$ superconductivity, described by $\langle f_x f_y f_z f_w \rangle$, since they signal condensation of pairs of bosonic fields $b$, where each bosonic particle relates to a pair of electrons. $C$ mean-fields lead to renormalization of the bosonic propagators, and hence, when they break corresponding symmetry, $C$ fields can lead to fermion quadrupling condensates of $\langle f_x f_y f_z^\dagger f_w^\dagger \rangle$ type.
 In the next section of this work, we will focus on the latter quadrupling states.